Creating a Personal Wiki Page

 - Add some internal links (links to exisiting pages in the wiki, again, a minimum of 3).
 Link back to the "home

-page" and create and link to pages (all pages should be named using the format: "your last name, your first name-page description") for your work on CT 1 and CT 2 (your pages for projects 1 and 2 should link back to your personal page and the wiki's home page).
+page" and create and link to pages for your work on CT 1 and CT 2 (your pages for projects 1 and 2 should link back to your personal page and the wiki's home page).
+All pages should be named using the format: "your last name, your first name-page description."
+We encourage you to create links to other students' pages, too.

 - Add a few images--especially a picture of yourself.